How to Pack Dishes for Moving

 Additional Packing Tips-Why Should You Wrap Your Plates and Stack them Vertically?

 Plates should be vertically stacked as if you were loading a dishwasher.
 They should never be packed flat as this can lead to damage.
-When it comes to packaging fine china, you should use lots of protective materials.
+When it comes to packaging fine china, you should use lots of different protective materials.
 The same method should be applied for pottery as well.
 It’s crucial to use as much protection as possible and store breakable china and pottery on their side.
 If there are gaps in the boxes, every empty space needs to be filled with extra cushioning material.

 Plates Should be Properly Handled